benliang99/Goose.ai/README.md

 Access our Dashboard via chat or directly [here](https://goosedashboard.streamlit.app/).

+#### Mission: Onboarding the next billion Web3 users across mobile, Discord, Slack, and Telegram regardless of platform and technical expertise!

 ## 💡 Inspiration

 **The barrier of entry to Web3 is** ***HIGH.*** On September 26, 2022, The Ontario Securities Commission published a Crypto Asset Survey Report and found that amongst Canadians: